eclipse/imagen/docs/migration.md

 * Option 1 "Parameter Blocks": Use of a late binding approach, as favoured by JAI Parameter Blocks.
 This solution could be improved on by using explicit Parameter Block subclasses providing methods, keys and java docs for programmer ease of use.

+         ParameterBlock paramBlock = new ParameterBlock();
+         paramBlock.setSource(image1, 0);
+         paramBlock.add(2.0F);
+         paramBlock.add(2.0F);
+         paramBlock.add(0.0F);
+         paramBlock.add(0.0F);
+         paramBlock.add(interpolation)
+         image2 = JAI.create("Scale", paramBlock);

+  While some facade methods have been added for ease of use the result is not extendable:

+         AffineTransform transform = AffineTransform.getScaleInstance(2.0F,2.0F);
+         Interpolation interpolation = new InterpolationNearest();
+         image2 = JAI.create("affine", image1, transform, interpolation);

+  The design of GeoTools ImageWorker was referenced, which offers a methods with documented parameters for the construction of a parameter block and subsequent operation lookup.
+This approach helped, but was not extendible if additional parameters are required at a future date and had no ability to skip unused parameters (such as the rotate 0.0F and 0.0F arguments shown below).

+        ImageWorker imageWorker = new ImageWorker(image1);
+        imageWorker.setRenderingHints(hints);
+        imageWorker.scale(2.0F,2.0F,0.0F,0.0F,Interpolation.BILINEAR);
+        RenderedImage image3 = imageWorker.getRenderedImage();

 * Option 2 "Descriptors": Use of early binding approach, defining a descriptor with a create method (responsible for assembling a parameter block and performing implementation lookup).

   We have run into the limitations of this approach during the JAI-EXT project where adding an optional parameter for "region of interest" could not be supported.